hoverkraft-tech/ci-github-container/README.md

 </div>

-Opinionated GitHub Actions and workflows for continuous integration in container (OCI) context

 ---

+## Overview

+Opinionated GitHub Actions and reusable workflows to build, test, sign, and distribute container images and Helm charts.
+The goal is to offer a consistent supply-chain friendly pipeline for OCI assets managed within GitHub Actions.

 ## Actions

 ### Docker

+_Actions that operate on OCI images across their build, metadata, and lifecycle management phases._

 #### - [Build image](actions/docker/build-image/README.md)